smahncke/LPA-TOOLS/README.md

 This tool plots the total gas density, the nitrogen gas density and the hydrogen gas density that are needed for a smooth plasma density plateau.

+## Requirements:

+All tools are python scripts, so you should've installed a python distribution, for example Anaconda, see https://www.anaconda.com/download/

 Feel free to contact me if you need further information or if you got some issues: sebastian.mahncke@desy.de